FranckW/Asso/README.md

 **User** is the singleton needed to login

 **Member** implements Parcelable to be able to transfer a member object between activities (such as a list of members -> selected member's profil)

+**Members** is the singleton used to manipulate all the members without doing an http request each time to get them

 **StaffMember** has a role which is one item of **Role**